 For people ages 18 years and up

 - Patients must have histologically or cytologically confirmed stage IV non-squamous non‐small cell lung cancer (NSCLC) (includes M1a, M1b stage disease, American Joint Committee on Cancer [AJCC] 8th edition).
-Patients with T4NX disease (stage IIIB) with nodule in ipsilateral lung lobe are eligible if they are not candidates for combined chemotherapy and radiation
+Patients with T4NX disease (stage IIIB and IIIC) with nodule in ipsilateral lung lobe are eligible if they are not candidates for combined chemotherapy and radiation

 - NOTE: If patient receives pemetrexed, follow institutional guidelines to drain fluids

 - Patients must have an Eastern Cooperative Oncology Group (ECOG) performance status of 0 to 1

 - Patients must NOT have received the following:

 - Prior systemic chemotherapy or immunotherapy for advanced metastatic NSCLC.
 Patients treated with any prior checkpoint inhibitors for metastatic lung cancer are ineligible.
 Chemotherapy for non-metastatic disease (e.g. adjuvant therapy) or immunotherapy for locally advanced stage III disease is allowed if at least 6 months have elapsed between the last dose of the prior therapy and study registration.
 Local therapy, e.g. palliative radiation, is allowed as long as a period of 14 days has passed between completion of local therapy and study registration